 On August 2, 2021, SEC approved the amendments to the Company's AOI and the Property-for- Share Swap.
-The Property-for-Share Swap will be accounted by the Company as an acquisition asset as it does not constitute a business combination.
+The Property-for-Share Swap was accounted by the Company as an acquisition asset as it does not constitute a business combination.

-Subsequent to the approval of the increase in authorized capital stock by the SEC, fourteen (14) shares will be issued to the directors of the Company.
+Subsequent to the approval of the increase in authorized capital stock by the SEC, fourteen (14) shares were issued to the directors of the Company.

-Starting from the SEC's approval of AOI and the Property-for-Share Swap, RL Fund Management, Inc. (RFMI or Fund Manager) and RL Property Management, Inc. (RPMI or Property Manager) will handle the fund manager functions and property management functions of the Company.
-The accounting and administrative functions of the Company are being performed by the employees of RLC prior to SEC approval.
+Starting from the SEC's approval of AOI and the Property-for-Share Swap, RL Fund Management, Inc. (RFMI or Fund Manager) and RL Property Management, Inc. (RPMI or Property Manager) were handled the fund manager functions and property management functions of the Company.
+The accounting and administrative functions of the Company were being performed by the employees of RLC prior to SEC approval.